sassoftware/viya4-monitoring-kubernetes/logging/Limiting_Access_to_Logs.md

 enables the user to access only:
 -  log messages collected from the pods associated with the SAS Viya tenant `acme` in the `production` namespace
-- OpenSearch Dashboards-tenant space `production_acme`
+- OpenSearch Dashboard-tenant space `production_acme`

 In some cases, you might want to create users who cannot log in to OpenSearch Dashboards but can access the log messages collected from a specific namespace or